 A vector tile layer references a set of web-accessible vector tiles and the corresponding style for how those tiles should be drawn.
 Vector tiles are similar to raster tiles, but they store a vector representation of the data; that is, geographic features are represented as points, lines, and polygons in a format understood by the client application.
 Unlike raster tile layers, vector tile layers can adapt to the resolution of their display device and be restyled for multiple uses.
 Vector tiles have a smaller file size than raster tiles, which translates to faster maps and better performance.
 The combination of tile access performance and vector drawing allows the tiles to adapt to any resolution of the display, which may vary across devices.

-For more information on vector tile layers, view the following Story Map content:
+For more information on vector tile layers, view the following story maps:

-In Map Viewer, you can customize the style of the vector tile layer and the contents of the map.
+In Map Viewer Classic (formerly known as Map Viewer), you can customize the style of the vector tile layer and the contents of the map.
 Other advantages of vector tile layers include the following:

 - You can use a single set of vector tiles to generate many different map styles.
 For example, you can change symbols and fonts or change languages for labels on a vector tile layer without having to regenerate tiles.